Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 November 2024 00.20.53 UTC
+- WIB: Senin, 11 November 2024 01.29.05 UTC
-- WITA: Senin, 11 November 2024 01.20.53 UTC
+- WITA: Senin, 11 November 2024 02.29.05 UTC
-- WIT: Senin, 11 November 2024 02.20.53 UTC
+- WIT: Senin, 11 November 2024 03.29.05 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: funny
+Kategori: nature